Boluwatife-AJB/word-cloud-generator-v1/README.md

    npm run dev
    ```

    This will start the development server, and you can view the Word Cloud Generator in your browser at `http://localhost:5173`.
+However if you have a local server running on `http://localhost:5173` try running it on `http://localhost:5174`

 ## Usage